Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

          once the build completes.

-To check the docs for common autocreate with Sphinx Lint_ (which is run on all:autocreate ref:pull requests <pullrequest), use:autocreate
+To check the docs for common autocreate with Sphinx Lint_ which is run on all:autocreate

+ref:pull requests pullrequest,

+use:autocreate

    make check